-- Challenges related to inclusion of the general public, regional and/or local communities and voluntary organisations as active partners in order to: - o empower citizens to act and help them to improve their disaster risk awareness and own resilience to crises, including accountability for regional and/or local administrative decisions on residual risks, youth awareness raising and education;
+- Challenges related to inclusion of the general public, regional and/or local communities and voluntary organisations as active partners in order to: - o empower citizens to act and help them to improve their disaster risk awareness and own resilience to crises, including accountability for regional and/or local administrative decisions on residual risks, youth awareness raising and education; - provide means for regional and/or local decision-makers and operational responders, i.e., first and second responders.
+A "second responder" is a worker who supports "first responders" such as police, fire, and emergency medical personnel.
+They are involved in preparing, managing, returning services, and cleaning up sites during and after an event requiring first responders, including crime scenes and areas damaged by fire, storm, wind, floods, earthquakes, or other natural disasters.
+These types of services may include utility services (shutdown or reinstatement of electrical, gas, sewage, and/or water services), wireless or wireline communication services, specialty construction (i.e. shelter construction), hazardous waste cleanup, road clearing, crowd control, emergency services (i.e. Red Cross), first aid, food services, security services, social services (i.e., trauma counsellors), and sanitation, infrastructure owners, regional and/or local authorities (including public services, transport and utilities) to coordinate prevention and preparedness actions, bearing in mind the socio-economic and cultural context, and for operational responders to influence regional and/or local planning decisions that affect exposures and vulnerability to risks in short and long term; - o address citizens' perception of, and involvement in, civil defence in the event of very large-scale disasters including armed conflict. - Challenges regarding the reinforcement of disaster risk governance and the consideration of knowledge and innovative solutions in order to: - o improve operational management of crises at different levels (prevention, preparedness, response, recovery) and scales (international to regional and/or local), https://redcross.eu

-- o provide means for regional and/or local decision-makers and operational responders, i.e., first and second responders, infrastructure owners, regional and/or local authorities (including public services, transport and utilities) to coordinate prevention and preparedness actions, bearing in mind the socio-economic and cultural context, and for operational responders to influence regional and/or local planning decisions that affect exposures and vulnerability to risks in short and long term; - o address citizens' perception of, and involvement in, civil defence in the event of very large-scale disasters including armed conflict. - Challenges regarding the reinforcement of disaster risk governance and the consideration of knowledge and innovative solutions in order to: - o improve operational management of crises at different levels (prevention, preparedness, response, recovery) and scales (international to regional and/or local), - o reinforce the uptake and transfer of knowledge to risk managers, first and second responders and decision-makers; - o Strengthen resilience and enhancing protection strategies for emergency services and healthcare workers in case of disasters; - o Enhance preparedness for optimised detection, prevention, response and control measures in case of bioterrorism or emerging diseases. - Challenges related to the validation and usability of tools and technologies, including the demonstration of their interoperability, in the context of strengthened first responder's capacities as to: - o enhance risk awareness, preparedness and communication about foreseeable impacts of disasters; - o deploy innovative solutions in emergency situations including trusted communication channels, medical care, medical countermeasures, support equipment (e.g. detectors), triage of victims as well as protection of first responders; - o enhance validation of tools, technologies and processes for cross-border prevention, decision-support and responses to climate-related and geological disasters and emergency crises by different practitioner sectors (firefighters, medical emergency services, civil protection, police, NGOs); - o enhance interoperability of tools and technologies used in international emergency (real-case) situations related to natural hazards, CBRN threats and hybrid threats via inputs such as standard operating procedures for foresight, risk analysis or guidance with the aim to improve market uptake.
+- o reinforce the uptake and transfer of knowledge to risk managers, first and second responders and decision-makers; - o strengthen resilience and enhancing protection strategies for emergency services and healthcare workers in case of disasters; - o reinforce civil defence capability, looking at all facets of crisis and disaster management, alongside community resilience building; - o enhance preparedness for optimised detection, prevention, response and control measures in case of bioterrorism or emerging diseases. - Challenges related to the validation and usability of tools and technologies, including the demonstration of their interoperability, in the context of strengthened first responder's capacities as to: - o enhance risk awareness, preparedness and communication about foreseeable impacts of disasters; - o deploy innovative solutions in emergency situations including trusted communication channels, medical care, medical countermeasures, support equipment (e.g. detectors), triage of victims as well as protection of first responders; - o enhance validation of tools, technologies and processes for cross-border prevention, decision-support and responses to climate-related and geological disasters and emergency crises by different practitioner sectors (firefighters, medical emergency services, civil protection, police, NGOs); - o enhance interoperability of tools and technologies used in international emergency (real-case) situations related to natural hazards, CBRN-E threats and hybrid threats via inputs such as standard operating procedures for foresight, risk analysis or guidance with the aim to improve market uptake.